 If the exercise isn’t performed correctly you won’t get the results you want and you risk injuring yourself, which means your workout will come to a halt for days and even weeks as you recover.

 Carbs Aren’t the Enemy

-Over the past few years carbs have been given a pretty bad reputation with many people swearing off of them all together.
+Over the past few years, carbs have been given a pretty bad reputation with many people swearing off of them altogether.
 While they aren’t going to help your cause if you eat them in excess the fact of the matter is that you do need some carbs.

 If you don’t have enough carbs in your body your muscle will actually start drawing from itself to get energy, thereby destroying all your work to build it in the first place.

 Carbs that are stored in your body are called glycogen and that’s what the muscles feed on.
 With that said it’s always wise to consume your carbs just after your workout to replenish and feed your muscles.

 Try to keep your daily intake in check though as your carbs shouldn’t be more than 30-40% of your total daily calorie count.

 Fats are another thing that has gotten a terrible reputation causing people to opt for fat-free and low-fat options.